 Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
+If there is more than one SATA controller on your motherboard, refer to "Chapter 1," "Hardware Installation," to identify the SATA controller for the SATA port.
+(For example, on this motherboard, the SATA2_0, SATA2_1, SATA2_2, SATA2_3, SATA2_4 and SATA2_5 ports are supported by ICH10R South Bridge.)
 Then connect the power connector from your power supply to the hard drive.

-(Note 1) Skip this step if you do not want to create RAID array on the SATA controller.
+(Note 1) Skip this step if you do not want to create RAID array on the SA TA controller.
+(Note 2) For ICH10R SATA controller only.